 Action – ‘Get them doing a little mental work – the action’

 Variable reward – ‘What can you tell them that they didn’t know before?’

 Investment – ‘Finally, push them toward making your idea a new habit for them’

-Given that Nick is by far one of my favourite communication coaches I hesitate challenging anything he writes, although I have to say that I’m not a fan of the word ‘hook’.
-I wrote another article a couple of years ago which explains why: Public Speaking: Your audience aren’t fish – you don’t need to ‘hook’ them
+Given that Nick Morgan is one of my favourite communication coaches I hesitate challenging anything he writes, although I have to say that I’m not a fan of the word ‘hook’.
+I wrote another article a couple of years ago which explains why: ‘In Public Speaking The First Few Words Really Matter.’

 ‘Pauses are both powerful, and necessary.
 Powerful because they show strength on the part of the speaker – the speaker has the confidence to let her words stand for some length of time rather than filling in the moments compulsively with sounds.’

 For me that one sentence alone speaks volumes.
 There has been a great deal written about the power of the pause and this article explains it beautifully.
 As a staunch advocate of the pause I wrote an article about its value myself some time ago.
 I called it: ‘Obama – Master of the Pause’ because I’ve long believed that he is one of those speakers today who uses it so effectively.